Should I contact the Title IX Coordinator?

 - need help with how to handle a situation that indirectly affects you (for example, if it involves a friend, colleague, or teammate)

-- want guidance on possible informal remedies or administrative measures to de-escalate or alleviate a difficult situation
+- want guidance on possible supportive or administrative measures to de-escalate or alleviate a difficult situation

 - have questions about Keene State College’s policies and procedures

-Will anything happen immediately, before an investigation can be completed?
+Will anything happen immediately, before an investigation is started?

 Upon receipt of a report of sexual or gender-based harassment, discrimination, or sexual misconduct, the College will impose reasonable and appropriate interim measures designed to protect the parties involved.
 These are temporary actions taken by the college to foster a more stable and safe environment during a period of exploration of options, investigation, and/or adjudication.
 Examples of interim measures include, but are not limited to: a no-contact order, a no-trespass order, academic accommodations, and residence modifications.